ZuseApp/zuse-web/zuse-hub-api.md

 }
 ```

-On success, the endpoint returns an :ok status with the following json:
+On success, the endpoint returns a :created status with the following json:

 ```
 { "url" : "<Shared project url>" }